Career videos – examples of digital outcomes

 - In progress outcome 1 – they [students] identify digital devices and their purposes and understand that humans make them.

 - In progress outcome 2 – they [students] understand that digital devices impact on humans and society and that both the devices and their impact change over time.

-The technological systems component is part of of the technological knowledge strand.
-In the technological knowledge strand the emphasis is on knowing why.
-A focus on the technological systems component builds students understanding in the concepts of inputs, outputs, transformation, and control.
+The technological systems component is part of the technological knowledge strand.
+In the technological knowledge strand the emphasis is on knowing what.
+A focus on the technological systems component builds students' understanding in the concepts of inputs, outputs, transformation, and control.
 See technological systems.